Dragver9875/One-Direction/README.md

 ---

-## 25. Final summary
+## 26. Final summary

-One-Direction is a graph-based neural map-matching system for mapping vehicle pose observations to OSM road segments.
+One-Direction is a graph-based map-matching system for mapping vehicle pose observations to OSM road segments.
+It now includes a tuned classical HMM baseline, a learned GNN-HMM sequence model, and reinforcement-learning extensions for PPO and D-SAC.

 It uses: